 MyFitnessPal vs. Levels: Which is the Best Food Tracking App for You?

-While MyFitnessPal is one of the original food loggers and sports an extensive database, it’s still best at the basics, while Levels food logging adds an opinion and guidance.
+While MyFitnessPal is one of the original food loggers and sports an extensive database, it's still best at the basics, while Levels food logging adds comprehensive health insights and expert guidance.

-In short, MyFitnessPal focuses on calories and weight management, while Levels takes a broader focus on overall health, connecting your diet to other biomarkers and incorporating exercise and sleep data.
+In short, MyFitnessPal focuses on calories and weight management, while Levels takes a comprehensive approach to health optimization, connecting your diet to biomarker data, providing expert guidance, and incorporating lifestyle factors like exercise and sleep.

 Here's how the pros and cons of each food-tracking app stack up.